- Key Initiatives

 Jeffrey L. Kaplan, Chief Operating Officer, Appaloosa Management LP

-Christian Mariager ’88, CEO, Tiger Stores and Senior Partner Emeritus, McKinsey & Company
+Christian Mariager ’88, Partner, L Catterton Partners and Senior Partner Emeritus, McKinsey & Company

 John J. Moon, Managing Director, Morgan Stanley Private Equity, and Adjunct Professor of Finance, Columbia Business School

-Evan Picoult ’85, Managing Director, Citigroup, and Adjunct Professor of Decision, Risk and Operations, Columbia Business School
+Evan Picoult ’85, Adjunct Professor of Decision, Risk and Operations, Columbia Business School

 Mrs. Baiardi joined Odebrecht Transport in 2011 as Head of Logistics/Ports.
 Before joining Odebrecht Transport, Mrs. Baiardi worked at J.P.
 Morgan Chase for 10 years in the Investment Banking Coverage, Latin America M&A and Private Equity departments.
 Mrs. Baiardi also worked at Dresdner Bank in Brazil in the Project Finance Group between 1997-1999.